 It’s possible you could need to relocate for your job or need to upsize or downsize your home.
 If mortgage rates go down considerably, you could be in a position where you need to refinance to get a better deal.

 It’s also possible your financial situation could change in a way that refinancing could be the only way you could afford to stay in your home.
 If you face a loss in pay, for example, you could need to refinance into a new loan with a longer repayment timeline in order to get a lower monthly payment.

 With all this in mind, here are some steps to consider as you shop for a new mortgage:

 - Check your credit score and take steps to improve it.
 Remember that the best mortgage rates go to those with good or great credit.
-If your credit score is on the lower side, it may be worth taking some time to improve your credit before you apply for a mortgage.
+If your credit score is on the lower side, it may be worth taking some time to improve your credit before applying for a mortgage.
 If your credit isn’t that great, you can also consider a government-sponsored home loan program like an FHA loan or USDA loan.
-Both loans come free of prepayment penalties and they may be easier to qualify for with poor credit.
+Both home loans come free of prepayment penalties and they may be easier to qualify for with poor credit.

-- Shop around and compare loans in terms of their interest rates and fees.
+- Shop around and compare home loans in terms of their interest rates and fees.
 Since mortgage lending is competitive and companies must compete for your business, it’s common for some lenders to offer better mortgage rates and terms.

 - Read the fine print.
 Before you make the final decision on your new mortgage, the Consumer Financial Protection Bureau (CFPB) advises reading through the details of your loan documents.
 If your mortgage has a prepayment penalty, make sure you understand how much it will cost and how long it lasts.